 Questions to ask your teen

-Car maintenance: Do they know how to get gas, check oil and other fluids, tire air pressure and what to do if they get a flat tire?
+Car maintenance: Do they know how to get gas, check oil and windshield washer fluid levels, check tire air pressure and what to do if they get a flat tire?

 Route planning: Have they planned their route in advance?